Tomobobo710/ActionNetP2P/README.md

 ### ActionNetPeer (ActionNetPeer.js)

-A custom WebRTC peer connection wrapper that provides a simple interface for creating and managing connections.
+A WebRTC peer connection wrapper that provides a simple interface for creating and managing connections.

 **Constructor:**
 ```javascript